AmadeusW/amadeusw.github.io/_posts/2015-11-24-on-excuses-and-giant-heatsinks.md

 Today was going to be a good day.
 The night before I planned what to do: work on a technical blog post and record one or two videos, one of them being long overdue.

 After breakfast I turned on the computer only to see that the screens remain black.
 I found a PC speaker in the toolbox and mounted it.
 It called three disturbing and long beeps, followed by one short.
 The motherboard's manual didn't mention this beep code.
-After couple hours of tinkering with with PC's internals and reading now abandoned fora, the PC booted up!
-I thought
+After couple hours of tinkering with with PC's internals and reading now abandoned fora, I got the PC to booted up!
+I thought,

-> - This would be a cool thing to blog about.
+> this would be a cool thing to blog about.

-> - No, everyone has laptops these days.
+> No, everyone has laptops these days.
 Nobody will be interested in it.

-> - Yeah I guess...
+> Yeah I guess...
 Wait a sec!
 That's just an excuse!
 I don't want any more excuses in my life.
 After all,

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">The road to startup failure is paved with excuses for moving slowly.</p>&mdash; Sam Altman (@sama) <a href="https://twitter.com/sama/status/660252065864663041">October 31, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>